Polyphasic sleep: Single nap (siesta)

+Modern proposals

+The Everyman schedule involves sleeping 3 hours during the night ("core sleep"), and taking three 20-minute naps during the day.
+This totals 4 hours of sleep in a 24-hour period.

+The Uberman sleep schedule consists of a 30-minute nap every four hours, totaling 3 hours of sleep in a 24-hour period.
+Other variations of this sleep pattern involve 8 naps throughout the day, or 20-minute sleep intervals as opposed to 30 minutes.

+Buckminster Fuller described a regimen consisting of 30-minute naps every six hours.
+The short article about Fuller's nap schedule in Time in 1943, which referred to the schedule as "intermittent sleeping", says that he maintained it for two years, and notes that "he had to quit because his schedule conflicted with that of his business associates, who insisted on sleeping like other men."
+This schedule is likely the most extreme type of polyphasic sleep schedule, totaling only two hours of sleep in a 24-hour period.

 In extreme situations

 In crises and other extreme conditions, people may not be able to achieve the recommended seven to nine hours of sleep per day.
 Systematic napping may be considered necessary in such situations.

 Claudio Stampi, as a result of his interest in long-distance solo boat racing, has studied the systematic timing of short naps as a means of ensuring optimal performance in situations where extreme sleep deprivation is inevitable, but he does not advocate ultrashort napping as a lifestyle.
 Scientific American Frontiers (PBS) has reported on Stampi's 49-day experiment where a young man napped for a total of three hours per day.
 It purportedly shows that all stages of sleep were included.
 Stampi has written about his research in his book Why We Nap: Evolution, Chronobiology, and Functions of Polyphasic and Ultrashort Sleep (1992).
 In 1989 he published results of a field study in the journal Work & Stress, concluding that "polyphasic sleep strategies improve prolonged sustained performance" under continuous work situations.
 In addition, other long-distance solo sailors have documented their techniques for maximizing wake time on the open seas.
-One account documents the process by which a solo sailor broke his sleep into between 6 and 7 naps per day.
+One account documents the process by which a solo sailor broke his sleep into between six and seven naps per day.
 The naps would not be placed equiphasically, instead occurring more densely during night hours.

-U.S. military

 The U.S. military has studied fatigue countermeasures.
 An Air Force report states:

-Canadian Marine pilots

 Similarly, the Canadian Marine pilots in their trainer's handbook report that: